marcuswestin/store.js/README.md

  - Tested in IE8
  - Tested in Opera 10
    - Opera 10.54

+*Firefox 3.0 & 2.0:* Support for FF 2 & 3 was dropped in v1.3.6.
+If you require support for ancient versions of FF, use v1.3.5 of store.js.

 *Important note:* In IE6 and IE7, many special characters are not allowed in the keys used to store any key/value pair.
 With [@mferretti](https://github.com/mferretti)'s help, there's a suitable workaround which replaces most forbidden characters with "___".